cbrummitt/token-allowance-bot/README.md

 @charlie has given 3 tokens to the following people: @UsainBolt (2), @A.Einstein (1)
 @charlie has 2 tokens from the following people: @UsainBolt (2)
 ```
+(The response is a direct message because it contains mentions of many other users, and we don't want those users to be bothered by these responses.)

 You can also use this command to check the status of any other user:
 ```